 - 3-5 cups vegetable stock

-- 3 tsp herbs (use a mix of rosemary, sage, thyme or one or two of these)
+- 3 teaspoon herbs (use a mix of rosemary, sage, thyme or one or two of these)

-- 2 tbsp vegan butter (optional, but very, very nice)
+- 2 tablespoon vegan butter (optional, but very, very nice)

 - Salt and pepper to taste

-- 2 tbsp tamari or liquid aminos (optional, but adds another dimension of flavor)
+- 2 tablespoon tamari (or liquid aminos or soy sauce.
+Optional, but adds another dimension of flavor)

 - Soak the TVP or soy chunks or curls in hot water for 30 minutes.
 Drain.